perrydevx/perry-files/iterm2-omz-guide.md

 2. **Get the iTerm color settings**
     - [Solarized Dark](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/Solarized%20Dark%20-%20Patched.itermcolors) (Save link as...) save the file as "Solarized Dark - Patched.itermcolors"
     - Double click the file "Solarized Dark - Patched.itermcolors" to load in iterm
-    - Apply through iTerm → preferences → profiles → colors → color presets (you can delete the file after loading)
+    - Then apply theme in iTerm → preferences → profiles → colors → color presets (you can delete the file after doing this)

 3. **Install oh-my-zsh**
 ```